edoardosarri24/real-time-scheduling-simulator/README.md

 # Real-Time Scheduling Simulator
 This project is a Java-based simulator for real-time task scheduling, managed with Maven.

 It allows the generation of execution traces starting from a defined taskset, optionally using shared resources managed through mutual exclusion protocols.
 Each execution trace is a sequence of pairs $<time, event>$, where an event can be: release of a job from a task; acquisition or release of a semaphore by a task’s job; completion of a chunk; job completion; preemption of a task.
 Events and faults can be modeled stochastically, and scheduling feasibility can be checked through known analytical tests.
 Detailed documentation is available in the [`report`](report.pdf) file.
+A short presentation is in [`slides`](slides.pdf)file.

 To use the simulator, define the taskset, resources, chunks, scheduling algorithm, and protocol (if needed) in the main.java file.
 The datails are in the chapter 2 of the [`report`](report.pdf) file.